catalyst-fp7/documents/interoperability/interoperability.md

 Most of these considerations (except 5.) are out of scope for Catalyst, but we have seen it appropriate to define an abstract notion of generic idea node and generic idea link as abstract superclasses of the IBIS-specific nodes and links, for future-proofing purposes.
 Those classes themselves derive from an abstract generic idea, which has also been aligned with the AIF ontology to address point 2.
 Finally, RDF properties have been defined to address point 3 and 4, but they will not be used in the scope of this project.

-This is more than an academic exercise, as within the catalyst consortium:
+This is more than an academic exercise, as within the Catalyst consortium:
 1. Pure IBIS does not allow expressing abstract nodes and edges, and is thus insufficient as a "lowest common denominator".
 2. One of the platforms (Assembl) will allow the creation of generic ideas that initially do not have an IBIS type, but may acquire it later.